 Enrichment is a broad term that describes how an animal’s life is improved.
-Toys, interactions, and playing can all be used to provide enrichment!
+Toys, interactions, and playing can all be used to provide enrichment in your red-eared slider’s habitat!
 Enriching your turtle’s life with various stimuli and activities keeps them from becoming bored.

 A bored turtle can become destructive or unhealthy.
 When most turtles are bored, they can become stressed or depressed, leading to more serious health problems.
 All animals, including turtles, require enrichment to live full and happy lives.